 Platforms for Ageing Community Engagement – Exchange and Enterprise

-A 3-year project, starting September 2017, funded by the EU Northern Periphery and Arctic Programme.
+A 3-year project funded by the EU Northern Periphery and Arctic Programme.
 See more details on the PLACE-EE website.

 Social exclusion and loneliness have significantly negative impacts on physical and mental health.
 Such problems are increasingly prevalent in remote and sparsely populated regions of Europe.
 The lives of older citizens are further complicated by growing health and social care needs.
 Additionally, older people may be particularly impacted by the wider challenges faced by remote and rural communities, including the interrelated problems of declining economic activity, youth migration and limited access to goods and services.
 While ICT may help in alleviating these problems, older people may require help with computer and internet use.